Hsword/Hetu/README.md

   ##################################################################
   Tips for preparing the prerequisites

-  Preparing CUDA, CUDNN, NCCL(NCCl is already in conda environment):
+  Preparing CUDA, CUDNN, CUB, NCCL(NCCl is already in conda environment):
   1. download from https://developer.nvidia.com
   2. install
   3. modify paths in cmake/config.cmake if necessary